The projected dynamic linear model for time series on the sphere

 The model is governed by the static parameters $\Btheta =(\BSigma\com\BG\com\BW)$, which are typically unknown and must be estimated.
 The latent state $\Bs_t$ evolves according to the VAR(1) given in (\ref{eq:transition}), and $\BG$ and $\BW$ determine these dynamics.
-In some cases we may choose to fix these hyperparameters (like setting $\BG=\BI_p$ for random walk state evolution), but in general we can estimate them, and for convenience we choose a (conditionally) conjugate matrix normal inverse Wishart prior:
+In some cases we may choose to fix these hyperparameters (like setting $\BG=\BI_p$ for random walk state evolution), but in general we can estimate them.
+For convenience we choose a (conditionally) conjugate matrix normal inverse Wishart prior:

-We fix the prior hyperparameters to impose the desired amount of shrinkage, and we typically truncate the prior on $\BG$ so that it always has eigenvalues inside the unit circle (ensuring $\Bs_t$ is stationary).
+We fix the prior hyperparameters to impose the desired amount of shrinkage.
+Typically, we truncate the prior on $\BG$ so that it always has eigenvalues inside the unit circle, which enforces stationarity of $\Bs_t$ and thus $\Bu_t$.
 The parameter $\BSigma$ influences the shape of the measurement distribution, and in general it is not identified because $\textrm{PN}_n(\Bmu\com \BSigma)$ and $\textrm{PN}_n(c\Bmu\com c^2\BSigma)$ are the same distribution for any $c>0$.
 To ensure identifiability, we impose the following reparametrization and priors due to \cite{hbv2017ba}: